fivetran/python-fivetran/README.md

 ## API List

-The following Fivetran REST API endpoints are implemented by the Fivetran SDK for the Python programming language.
+The following Fivetran REST API endpoints are implemented as code snippets in this repository.

 ### [User Management API](https://fivetran.com/docs/rest-api/users)